 Homefab’s designs are cyclone tested and rated

 All homes supplied by Homefab meet compliance with cyclonic wind loadings.
 We conduct extensive testing at James Cook University Cyclone Testing Station to ensure this!

-While there may be some lenders out there that will not finance Steel-Framed Homes, most lenders recognise the advantages that Steel-Framed Homes have over conventional ones.
-As Steel-Framed Homes become more and more popular, we should find that more and more lenders are open to providing finance.
+Most lenders recognise the advantages of steel framing over more conventional materials.
+As steel framing becomes more and more popular for homes, we should find that more and more lenders are open to providing finance.

-When it comes to Steel-Framed Homes, don’t always believe what you’ve read or been told!
-Building a Steel-Framed Home or Kit Home offers many advantages to traditional timber or block homes, especially if you are an owner builder.
-If you have any questions about Steel-Framed Homes, contact us at Homefab.
+When it comes to steel homes, don’t always believe what you’ve read or been told!
+Building a home or kit home with a steel frame offers many advantages over traditional timber or block homes, especially if you are an owner builder.
+Read more here and if you have any questions, contact us at Homefab.